gradle/gradle/design-docs/play-support.md

 - Build distribution image and zips, as per `play stage` and `play dist`
 - Integrate with the distribution plugin.

+# Milestone 2

 ## Long running compiler daemon

 Reuse the compiler daemon across builds to keep the Scala compiler warmed up.
 This is also useful for the other compilers.

+## Keep running Play application up-to-date when source changes

+This story adds an equivalent of Play's continuous mode (i.e. developer adds ~ before a command such as play ~run), where Gradle monitors the source files for changes and rebuilds and restarts the application when some change is detected.
+Note that 'restart' here means a logical restart.

+Add a general-purpose mechanism which is able to keep the output of some tasks up-to-date when source files change.
+For example, a developer may run `gradle --watch <tasks>`.

+- Gradle runs tasks, then watches files that are inputs to a task but not outputs of some other task.
+When a file changes, repeat.
+- Monitor files that are inputs to the model for changes too.
+- When the tasks start a service, stop and restart the service(s) after rebuilding, or reload if supported by the service container.
+- The Play application container must support reload.
+According to the Play docs the plugin can simply recreate the application
+  ClassLoader.
+- Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.

+So:

+- `gradle --watch run` would build and run the Play application.
+When a change to the source files are detected, Gradle would rebuild and restart the application.
+- `gradle --watch test run` would build and run the tests and then the Play application.
+When a change to the source files is detected, Gradle would rerun the tests, rebuild and restart the Play application.
+- `gradle --watch test` would build and run the tests.
+When a source file changes, Gradle would rerun the tests.

+Note that for this story, the implementation will assume that any source file affects the output of every task listed on the command-line.
+For example, running `gradle --watch test run` would restart the application if a test source file changes.

 ## Developer triggers rebuild of running Play application